How to Spend One Day in Los Angeles (Two Itinerary Options!)

 • Alcove: Another cozy eatery (with a great outdoor patio!) serving sandwiches, burgers, salads, all-day breakfast dishes, and more.
 There are vegetarian and gluten-conscious options.

-Visit the Hollyhock House or do the Warner Brothers Studio Tour
+Do the Warner Brothers Studio Tour

-The Warner Brothers Studio Tour is located in Burbank, about a 15-minute drive north of Los Feliz.
 I’ve done the Warner Brothers tour twice now, and in my opinion, it’s the best studio tour in LA!

 It starts with a guided tour through the operating studio backlot, where you’ll learn about the studio’s history and see recognizable filming locations from Gilmore Girls, Friends, Blade Runner, Spider-Man (2002), Growing Pains, and so much more.